chryselleultima/ML-Cheat-Codes/README.md

 [Check out the full scoop here]: [ML Cheat Codes 2024](https://github.com/nikitaprasad21/ML-Cheat-Codes/blob/main/ml_projects.ipynb)

 This is the Ultimate Cheat Code for Machine Learning is what you will need in 2024.
-Even if you are beignner in Data Science or you're a seasoned expert.
+Even if you are beginner in Data Science or you're a seasoned expert.
 These codes will be your lifesaver for quick syntax reference. 🏄‍♂️🐍